 Breastfeeding beyond 7!

 Surely this is the stuff of myth?

 To get to the bottom of this, I asked my friend Amy for answers.
-An experienced Mother, she has been breastfeeding for 17 years.
-Read the full interview here, where you will find insights into how someone comes to feeding beyond preschool, and into the primary years.
+An experienced Mother, she had been breastfeeding for 17 years at the time of the interview.
+She shared insights into how someone comes to feeding beyond preschool, and into the primary years.